SEEKING REPRESENTATION

 ABOUT THE BOOK

-The Rainmaker’s Laboratory is a curated selection and striking montage of a saleswoman’s lab notes that capture the unruliness of philosophical inquiry.
-In conversation with William Shakespeare, Samuel Beckett, Ludwig Wittgenstein, Clarice Lispector, Lewis Hyde, and Iain McGilchrist, it revolves around themes of rhythm, risk, ambivalence, beauty, and above all, the intricacies of language.
-It is composed of questions, anecdotes, transcripts, analogies, interruptions, memories, aphorisms, theatrical scenes, introspective revelations, and snatches of song.
-Offering an antidote to the clatter of algorithms and AI, it invites readers to consider their own daily predicaments and presence amid a world of selling and being sold.
+The Rainmaker’s Laboratory is a curated selection and striking montage of lab notes that captures the unruliness of philosophical inquiry.
+It brings in William Shakespeare, Samuel Beckett, Ludwig Wittgenstein, Lewis Hyde, and Iain McGilchrist to investigate themes of fear, ambivalence, risk, rhythm, value, power, and beauty, always returning to the latticework of language.
+It is composed of questions, jottings, anecdotes, transcripts, arguments, theatrical scenes, and snatches of songs.
+Bridging artistry and entrepreneurship, The Rainmaker’s Laboratory invites readers to consider their own flourishing amid a world of selling and being sold.

 TABLE OF CONTENTS